davydovanton/hanami-architecture/README.md

 it { expect(action.call(payload)).to be_success }
 ```

-We suggest to use mocks only for not DI dependencies like persistance connections.
+We suggest using mocks only for not DI dependencies like persistent connections.

 ## Interactors, operations and what you need to use